Locations & Hours

 Metals: Metals used to be deposited into the C/D cell but are now separated out, because a local metals recycling company occasionally hauls it off site and sends it to market.
 Accepted materials include appliances, automobiles, copper, iron, tanks, etc. Items with engines must have all fluids drained and gas tanks and batteries removed (if applicable) prior to disposal.

-WLC: Also known as the ‘brush pile,’ the stockpiled material is periodically burned, which saves space for this waste stream from burial.
-Accepted materials include branches, Christmas trees, tree stumps, etc. Dirt is not accepted and must be removed from these materials prior to disposing.
+WLC: Also known as the "brush pile," the stockpiled material is periodically burned, which saves space for this waste stream from burial.
+Logs must be cut into 4’ lengths.
+Dirt, stumps, and trash are not accepted and will be turned away.

 Asbestos Cell: Asbestos